Basimilus Iteritas Alter#

 Overview#

-Basimilus Iteritas Alter is a parameterized digital drum synthesizer with its roots in the analog world.
-At its heart, it is a simple six-oscillator additive synthesizer with adjustable waveform, harmonic spread, and decay.
-Adjustable attack including a noise oscillator is also included.
-These are summed and fed into an infinifolder for crunch and variety.
+Basimilus Iteritas Alia is a parameterized digital drum voice with its roots in the analog world.
+At its heart, the BIA is a simple six-oscillator additive and FM synthesizer with waveform, harmonic spread, and envelope controls.
+An adjustable noise oscillator and an extreme take on a wavefolder round out its synthesis abilities.
+Its straightforward controls make sound design fun and performable: create sub-shaking kicks, snares, hats, and unique drum hits with just a few tweaks.

 Power#